cdapio/cdap/cdap-docs/developer-guide/source/api.rst

      - ``Not Implemented``
      - A request contained a query that is not supported by this API

-Note these returned status codes are not necessarily included in the descriptions of the API, but a request may return any of these.
+**Note:** These returned status codes are not necessarily included in the descriptions of the API, but a request may return any of these.